Kamil Kruk

-Kamil Kruk (born 13 March 2000) is a Polish professional footballer who plays as a centre-back for I liga club Górnik Łęczna.
+Kamil Kruk (born 13 March 2000) is a Polish professional footballer who plays as a centre-back for II liga club Górnik Łęczna.

 Career

 Youth career

 During his youth career, he played in Lubuszanin Drezdenko, Maksymilian Gorzów Wielkopolski and in Impuls Wawrów.
 In the season 2013-14, he started playing in Zagłębie Lubin youth team.

 Zagłębie Lubin

 He debuted in Zagłębie Lubin II in a 0–0 home draw against Stal Brzeg on 6 April 2019.
 During that season, he was assigned with the following squad numbers: 3, 4, 6 and 15.
 His debut in Ekstraklasa happened over a year later, on 14 July 2014, in a 3–1 home win against Wisła Kraków, during which he came off the bench in the 89th minute, replacing Yevgeni Bashkirov.
 He scored the first goal in his senior career on 5 December 2021, in the 49th minute of the 2–3 home win against Lech Poznań.
 In that season, he scored two goals.
 His contract with Zagłębie was prolonged on 2 July 2022.